Are split air conditioning systems more efficient than central AC?

 Answer from Green Energy Efficient Homes

-Both central air conditioners and ductless minisplit air conditioners have a Seasonal Energy Efficiency Rating (SEER), and if you look at the range of systems available in both classes, you’ll find that the best ductless minisplits have a slight edge on efficiency over the most efficient central air conditioning systems.
-For example, the best SEER ratings on central air conditioners for some of the major brands are 21 (Lennox, Carrier), 20 (Trane, Bryant) and 18 (York), while the best ductless minisplit ratings are 23 (Gree, Sea Breeze), 22 (Friedrich, Lennox, Trane) and 21 (Mitsubishi Mr. Slim).
+Both central air conditioners and ductless minisplit air conditioners have a Seasonal Energy Efficiency Rating (SEER, or now SEER2, an updated version of the same general idea), and if you look at the range of systems available in both classes, you’ll find that the best ductless minisplits have a significant edge on efficiency over the most efficient central air conditioning systems.
+For example, the best SEER ratings on central air conditioners for some of the major brands are 25.8 (Lennox Signature Series), 24.0 (Lennox SL28XCV, Carrier Infinity and Bryant Evolution) and 22.5 (Amana, Daikin and Goodman), while the best ductless minisplit ratings are 35.0 (Mitsubishi M-Series), and 33.1 (Fujitsu H Series, Rheem Classic Plus and Ruud Classic Plus).
+That’s a huge difference, and clearly ductless minisplits are in the lead in terms of efficiency.

 Ductless minisplit systems are a great way to go if you don’t already have central ductwork.
-With the help of a qualified electrician you can easily install one yourself, and if you have a traditional two- or three-storey home you really only need the indoor units on the top floor, since (A) heat tends to build up most on the top floor where the ceiling touches the attic, and (B) cold air falls.
+With the help of a qualified electrician you can easily install one yourself, and if you have a traditional two- or three-storey home you really only need the indoor units on the top floor if you’re only using them to cool your home, since (A) heat tends to build up most on the top floor where the ceiling touches the attic, and (B) cold air falls.

 A ductless minisplit system has one or more evaporator units that are installed in particular rooms, and a single condenser unit located on an outside wall or on a flat roof.
 The refrigerant circulates between the evaporator units and condenser unit in pipe less than an inch thick, so you just need a few small holes in your walls to install a system.
-Compare that to installing HVAC ducts throughout your home and you can see why ductless minisplit systems are popular as a first air conditioning system.
+Compare that to installing HVAC ducts throughout your home and you can see why ductless minisplit systems are popular as a first air conditioning system in homes without ductwork.

 One of the main efficiency benefits of ductless minisplits is that, because you can install multiple indoor units, you can control each unit separately, even though there is just one condenser unit doing the actual cooling work.
 For example, you can have a unit installed in each bedroom and one in the main living area, and keep the bedrooms cool at night when you’re asleep, but leave the units off during the day when the bedrooms are empty; meanwhile keep the living area cool when you’re up and about, and turn the living area unit off when you’re in bed.
 For a bedroom especially, a ductless minisplit system can cool very quickly, so as long as you turn it on a quarter hour before you’re ready to head to bed, you’ll be comfortable without spending a lot of money keeping an empty bedroom cool.